The Latest Happenings in my World

 Lisa CahillLisa Cahill

-Certainly Matthew Curtis is on the former category with his "Neodymium and Grey Incline" shown above, with a cut-out photograph of him drawing on the floor with his dogs curled around him making what appears to be a shadow cast by the glass tower.
+Certainly Matthew Curtis is in the former category with his exciting work "Neodymium and Grey Incline" shown above, with a cut-out photograph of him drawing on the floor with his dogs curled around him making what appears to be a shadow cast by the glass tower.

 Galia AmsellGalia Amsell